Value for Money 65%

 However, the star attraction in the area is La Bouitte, in the neighbouring village of St Marcel de Belleville, which has three Michelin stars for the superb quality of chef Rene Meilleur’s food.
 The whole place has a lovely, rough-hewn farmhouse atmosphere.
 There’s no piste down to the village, though that doesn’t deter good skiers – and anyone who doesn’t fancy the off-piste challenge (or can’t find enough snow) can call the resort for a quick transfer from St Martin.

-Of course, anyone staying in St Martin will be wandering right across the 3 Valleys, and will probably be more interested in lunch spots nearer other resorts than the ones on their doorsteps.
+Of course, anyone staying in St Martin will be wandering right across the 3 Valleys, and may be more interested in lunch spots nearer other resorts than the ones on their doorsteps.
 There are plenty to choose from – Courchevel has the poshest spots, but the most up-and-coming lunch scene is above Val Thorens, which is in the same valley as St Martin de Belleville.

 They like their food in St Martin de Belleville.
 You will too